ninth-dev/GettingWorkDoneWithExtensibleEffects/exerciseWriter/README.md

 # Logging with the Writer effect

 The `Writer[L, ?]` effect lets the computation emit additional values of type `L` as a side-effect of computation.
-It is commonly used to functional logging, but you could also view the log value as an appendix or supplimentary information about the computation.
+It is commonly used to functional logging, but you could also view the log value as an appendix or supplementary information about the computation.

 This exercise is a use-case of functional logging and how "logs-as-values" lets us easily write unit tests around the log output.